-Lory Bedotto LMT, MLD, NCBTMB
+Lory Bedotto, LMT, CLT, NCBTMB

 Founder, Longtide Wellness Collective and Cville Massage Therapy